Anonymous747/chess_rps/backend_app/DEPLOYMENT.md

 - Docker installed on your local machine
 - Docker installed on your server
-- Docker Compose installed on your server (optional, for easier deployment)
+- Docker Compose installed on your server
 - Access to your server via SSH
+- Docker Hub account (if using pre-built images)

+## Deployment Options

+### Option A: Using Docker Hub (Recommended)

+Deploy without cloning the repository - uses pre-built image from Docker Hub.
+- ✅ Faster deployment
+- ✅ No source code on server
+- ✅ Better security
+- ✅ CI/CD friendly

+**See `DEPLOY_WITHOUT_REPO.md` for detailed instructions.**

+### Option B: Build on Server

+Clone repository and build Docker image on the server.
+- Requires repository access
+- Takes longer (builds on server)
+- Includes source code on server

 ## Building the Docker Image